dk-fern/flaskWebApp-with-docker/README.md

 - Terraform config will pull docker image from Docker Hub and run the web application in an Azure Web App-- currently this is set to the "Free F1" sku, and doesn't use custom DNS

 # Usage
-FNavigate to the [**Project Guide**](https://github.com/dk-fern/flaskWebApp-with-docker/tree/main/Project%20Guide) folder and follow the project steps to customize this project to fit your needs.
+Navigate to the [**Project Guide**](https://github.com/dk-fern/flaskWebApp-with-docker/tree/main/Project%20Guide) folder and follow the project steps to customize this project to fit your needs.

 # Preview:
 <img width="1271" alt="image" src="https://github.com/dk-fern/flaskWebApp-with-docker/assets/110493897/0bb47735-7585-4b71-8077-a2ace6f3ab0d">